Contrastive Learning on Multimodal Analysis of Electronic Health Records

-We next contrast CLAIME with the simple approach of ignoring between-modality differences between different modalities.
+We next contrast CLAIME with the baseline approaches of ignoring between-modality differences.
 Dealing with multimodal data often presents difficulties, leading to conventional methods that overlook the differences between various modalities.
 A basic strategy commonly adopted is to simply merge the two modalities through direct concatenation, after which algorithms initially intended for unimodal data are applied.
 However, this rudimentary treatment of multimodal data may lead to substantial bias due to the inherent heterogeneity between different modalities.
-To illustrate, consider the concatenated data for the $i$-th patient represented as A popular method to handle such data is the SVD-PMI algorithm, as referenced in \citep{levy2014neural,Gan2023}.
-In this context, we establish the co-occurrence matrices for the concatenated dataset as follows: